-The National Council on Alcoholism and other Drug Addictions – Bay Area (NCA-BA), has been serving individuals, families, schools, and the broader community across the San Francisco Bay Area region since 1957 – by providing prevention services, educational resources, treatment options, referrals, diagnosis, testing, and other critical support for those who are struggling with the impact and consequences of alcoholism and other substance use disorders.
+The National Council on Alcoholism and other Drug Addictions – Bay Area (NCA-BA), has been serving individuals, families, and the broader community across the San Francisco Bay Area region since 1957 – by providing prevention services, educational resources, treatment options, referrals, diagnosis, testing, and other critical support for those who are struggling with the impact and consequences of alcoholism and other substance use disorders.

 We are proudly affiliated with the New York based, National Council on Alcoholism and Drug Dependence, Inc. – the oldest voluntary alcoholism health agency in the United States.
+Together we seek to raise public awareness, fight stigma, mobilize communities, foster and support recovery, and provide hope and healing for all those struggling with substance use disorders.

 - Reduce the prevalence and consequences of alcoholism and other drug addiction diseases through: